 Australia House (Gringotts Bank)

-6. St. Paul’s Cathedral.
+6. St. Paul’s Cathedral 🪜

-📍St. Paul’s Churchyard, City of London, London EC4M 8AD.
+📍 St. Paul’s Churchyard, London EC4M 8AD

-7. Westminster Tube Station.
+7. Westminster Tube Station 🚇

 Underground station platform with "Westminster" sign.
 Includes accessibility symbols, seating area, and overhead directional signs for District and Circle lines.